 The NBCommunicator is published weekly by the president's office to keep students and faculty informed of current announcements.
-Students can find weekly updated issues online in the student portal.
 Information and announcements published through the NBCommunicator are considered "official notification."

 STUDENT REGULATIONS

 Student Handbook

 An updated student handbook is posted on the NBC website at the beginning of each academic year.
 This handbook contains basic guidance and regulations governing student life.
 Each student is expected to read and follow its instructions.